Kenerly, Cleveland remain in office

 Mayor Pro Tem Jim Cleveland said last week that he is considering resigning.

-See the full story in the May 15 issue of The Jackson Herald.
+See the full story in the May 15 issue of The Braselton News.

 Kenerly, Cleveland remain in office